Annika Sörenstam: Personal life

-Sörenstam has been described as an atheist.
-She met her first husband David Esch in 1994 on the driving range at Moon Valley Country Club, Phoenix, Arizona, where she was an LPGA rookie practicing for a tournament and he worked for club manufacturer Ping.
-They were engaged at the 1995 Evian Masters, married in Lake Tahoe on 4 January 1997, and were divorced in 2005.
-In August 2007 she became engaged to Mike McGee, the managing director for the ANNIKA brand of businesses and son of former PGA Tour and Champions Tour player Jerry McGee.
+Sörenstam met her first husband David Esch in 1994 on the driving range at Moon Valley Country Club, Phoenix, Arizona, where she was an LPGA rookie practicing for a tournament and he worked for club manufacturer Ping.
+They were engaged at the 1995 Evian Masters, married in Lake Tahoe on 4 January 1997.
+They divorced in 2005.

+In August 2007, Sörenstam became engaged to Mike McGee, the managing director for the ANNIKA brand of businesses and son of former PGA Tour and Champions Tour player Jerry McGee.
 They married at Lake Nona Golf & Country Club in Orlando, Florida, on 10 January 2009.

 Their daughter Ava Madelyn McGee was born 1 September 2009.
 On 21 March 2011, Sörenstam gave birth to a son, William Nicholas McGee, thirteen weeks premature.

 Since 2006, Sörenstam has held dual American and Swedish citizenship.